alexissahagun1/Altur-Takehome/README.md

 👉 **[Try the Live App Here](https://altur-takehome.vercel.app/)**

 > **Note**: The live demo uses a shared backend.
 Please be respectful with the uploads.
+25mb file limit is set by Open AI Whisper, uploads over 25mb will throw an error.

 ---